rcon420/CS2-Server-Hosting-Tutorial/README.md

 ///

-This config isn't complete visit this website "Data Dumped" section to adjust config as you like -  https://cs2.poggu.me/
+This config isn't complete visit this website "Data Dumped" section to adjust Convars and Launch Commands as you like -  https://cs2.poggu.me/

 ///